 Energy Performance Certificates were first introduced in 2007.
 If a commercial business or domestic household has been put up for sale or for rent, then they must be in possession of an Energy Performance Certificate.

 As soon as you start marketing your property as available for sale, then you must have an Energy Performance Certificate (EPC), which can be obtained by having an assessment carried out by an authorised assessor.
 In order for the certificate to be valid, the assessment must be carried out by a certified domestic energy assessor.
+Our EPC London team or EPC Glasgow team can help you there.

 The Importance of EPCs